ConnorDonegan/geostan/index.md

 ## Citation

-If you use **geostan** in your work, please cite the package itself and supporting methodology on spatial HBMs, as well as any other foundational research as indicated by the documentation page for each function.
+Please cite **geostan** if you use it in your work, and cite any appropriate methodology papers as well (found in the package documentation page for the functions you use).

+ * Donegan, Connor (2021). geostan: Bayesian Spatial Analysis.
+R package Version 0.1.1 https://connordonegan.github.io/geostan

  * Donegan, Connor, Yongwan Chun, and Daniel A. Griffith.
 Modeling community health with areal data: Bayesian inference with survey standard errors and spatial structure.
 International Journal of Environmental Research and Public Health 18.13 (2021): 6856.
 DOI: 10.3390/ijerph18136856

- * Donegan, Connor (2021). geostan: Bayesian Spatial Analysis.
-R package Version 0.1.0 https://connordonegan.github.io/geostan

 All **geostan** models are built using **Stan**, so be sure to cite **Stan** too: